 Staff ensured that facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.
+We saw that one safety test was not completed for the ultrasonic washer.

 Records showed that fire detection and firefighting equipment were regularly tested and serviced.